weierstrass/protobuf-decoder/README.md

 Pre-compiled binaries can be found here https://github.com/weierstrass/protobuf-decoder/releases/latest

 ## Working with the source code
-This project uses the cmake suit to manage building and testing.
+This project uses the cmake suite to manage building and testing.

 ### Build
 `$ cmake . && make`